BloomTech-Labs/adv_git_workshop/reset.md

 - The staging index tree - all the changes that are staged for a commit.
 - The commit history tree - each ref (branch) has a commit history

-The `reset` command can remove commits fromt he commit history and move the changes into either of the other 2 "trees".
+The `reset` command can remove commits from the commit history and move the changes into either of the other 2 "trees".
 In complex cases this can require the user to work thru multiple merge conflicts as `reset` works through each commit.

 Lets look at each reset mode impacts each of the other trees.